erikafab/nanocitation/README.md

 Beside the web application provides:
 * a web user interface providing:
   * a home page
-  * a request page to get nanopublication citations
+  * a request page to get nanopublication citation text-snippets
-  * dynamic landing pages to explore the information extracted from given nanopublications
+  * automatically generated dynamic landing pages to explore the information extracted from given nanopublications
 * RESTful API to access directly to the text-snippet and xml/json serialization of the citation data.